-- James recently sported a recreation of Christopher Lee's Creature make-up from The Curse of Frankenstein (1957), in aid of a documentary on Hammer's new 4K and Blu-ray releases.
-It's available to pre-order.
+- James recently sported a recreation of Christopher Lee's Creature make-up from The Curse of Frankenstein (1957) - applied by the Oscar-winning Dave Elsey - in aid of a documentary on Hammer's new 4K and Blu-ray releases.
+It's now available to buy.
+James also turned up in full costume and make-up for the restoration's Leicester Square premiere, where he stalked the red carpet with Melvyn Hayes, the film's young Baron Frankenstein!

-- The artful short film The Fairy Moon - in which James plays a leading role - recently had its world premiere at Fantasia International Film Festival.
-Critical word has been extremely positive, with James variously heralded as 'well-dressed if peculiar' and 'the archetypal strange bloke'.
-More festivals to follow soon.
+- The artful short film The Fairy Moon - in which James plays a leading role - had its world premiere at Fantasia International Film Festival.
+Critical word has been extremely positive, with James variously heralded as 'well-dressed if peculiar' and 'the archetypal strange bloke' - and many more festivals have followed since.

-- James has created a new featurette on actor Richard Wordsworth - his distinguished predecessor as Victor Carroon - for Hammer's deluxe release of The Quatermass Xperiment (1955) on 4K and Blu-ray.
+- James wrote and presented a new featurette on actor Richard Wordsworth - his distinguished predecessor as Victor Carroon - for Hammer's deluxe release of The Quatermass Xperiment (1955) on 4K and Blu-ray.
 Pre-orders open on 25th April.

 - On 2nd February, James appeared at the Hyde Park Picture House in Leeds for a post-screening panel on The Night of the Hunter (1955), his favourite film of all time.
 He was joined by Jeremy Dyson (Ghost Stories, The League of Gentlemen), Becky Darke and Mike Muncer of The Evolution of Horror.
 Their discussion can be listened to on Patreon.